NUR8550 Professional Studies 1

 Penalties for late submission of required work:

+The learning contract proposal and learning contract project report must be submitted via EASE on study desk.
 If students submit assignments after the due date without prior approval then a penalty of 5% of the total marks gained by the student for the assignment will apply for each working day late.

 Requirements for student to be awarded a passing grade in the course: